foundersandcoders/Node-Shell-Workshop/README.md

 `chmod u+x ./file.js`

-add actual tests to this workshop with tape. make it into a tutorial that runs on the terminal screen like codeschool
+add actual tests to this workshop with tape.

+make it into a tutorial that runs on the terminal screen like codeschool.